Last Updated May 8, 202511 min read

 • You must provide your credentials.

-Provide a valid aws-access-id and aws-secret-key to complete the setup process.
-If you don’t have one already, you can follow the steps below.
+Provide a valid aws-access-id and aws-secret-key to complete the set-up process.
+If you don’t have one already, you can follow these steps:

 eb create spring-env